tonyraoul/bevy-game-demo/README.md

+### Disclaimer
+This repository is AI generated using claude 3.5 - haiku model.

 # Bevy Bear Balance

 A charming 3D platformer game built with the Bevy game engine and Rust, where you control a cute 4-legged bear trying to maintain balance on a floating platform while competing with other bears.